0atman/noboilerplate/scripts/NB Uses This.md

 Ever since discovering The Hitchhiker's Guide to the Galaxy books as a boy, I have wanted to be a writer.

+I wrote here and there for my blog, 0atman.com, but nothing regular.

+I tried Nanowrimo every year, even once finishing the month-long 50,000 word challenge!
+But nothing came of that book.

-But It was not until 2020, listening to Joseph Fink and Jeffery Craner's podcast "Start With This" that I realised I didn't need to write a book, I could write a podcast.
+It was not until 2020, listening to Joseph Fink and Jeffery Craner's podcast "Start With This" that I realised I didn't need to write a book, I could write a podcast.

 I lasted 5 episodes of SWT before I had to stop listening and start writing the pilot of my first podcast, Lost Terminal!